Mapping Dark Matter in the Milky Way using Normalizing Flows and Gaia DR3: Discussion

 Using normalizing flows to model the phase space density of bright stars within \Gaia{} DR3, we have -- for the first time -- measured the gravitational acceleration and mass density within the local volume of the Milky Way without assumption of functional form or symmetry.
 The resulting acceleration and mass density maps across a three dimensional volume around the Sun provide a unique window into Galactic structure and dynamics.

-We find the acceleration at the Sun's location to be nearly entirely radial, with $a_r = (1.94\pm 0.22)\times 10^{-10}$~m/s$^2$.
-This is within $2\sigma$ of recent measurements of the acceleration using quasars \cite{gaia_edr3_accel}.
-If the differences between the two measurements were taken at face value, this would suggest $\sim 10\%$ disequilibrium.
-Similar deviations from the assumptions of equilibrium and axisymmetry are found when comparing the measurements in the Galactic North and South.
+We report the acceleration at the Solar location, with $a_r = (\aR\pm \aRerr)\times 10^{-10}$~m/s$^2$.
+This is almost within $2\sigma$ of recent measurements of the acceleration using quasars \cite{gaia_edr3_accel}.
+Deviations from axisymmetry and the assumptions of equilibrium are found when comparing the measurements in the Galactic North and South.
 Though at this time the statistical and systematic errors on our MAF-derived accelerations are too large to draw confident conclusions about departures from equilibrium, our method allows us to test assumptions of equilibrium and symmetry in a way that has not been previously possible.

 Without assuming any symmetries, our measurement of dark matter at the Solar location is $\rho_{\rm DM,\odot} = 0.32\pm0.18$~GeV/cm$^3$.
 This large uncertainty can be significantly reduced with the further imposition of spherical symmetry -- allowing the averaging of measurements at different locations.
-Under this assumption, we find a dark matter density at the Solar radius of $0.47\pm 0.05$~GeV/cm$^3$, in agreement with previous measurements using a variety of other techniques.
+Under this assumption, we find a dark matter density at the Solar radius of $\localdensityGeV\pm \localdensityerrGeV$~GeV/cm$^3$, in agreement with previous measurements using a variety of other techniques.
 Recall that our density measurements encompass a wide range of possible dark matter density profiles due to the expressivity of the MAF; this variation is fully incorporated into our error budget.

-The dark matter density profile is consistent with a generalized NFW.
-We find a preference for a small scale radius $r_s$, in keeping with recent measurements from rotation curves \cite{2023arXiv230312838O}.
+We fit sampled points of our dark matter density profile to a generalized NFW profile, and find a preference for a relatively small scale radius $r_s$ consistent with a recent measurement of the Milky Way's rotation curve \cite{2023arXiv230312838O}.
 However, our current range of reliable data does not yet extend deep into the central region of the Galaxy, and so our statistical preference for this value of $r_s$ is not high.